 Colleague Endorsements 2026

-Mags is one of the smartest clinicians I know, she has an unusual skillset, an ability to alleviate debilitating neuroplastic symptoms through movement which is just a remarkable talent to have.’
-David Clarke MD
+Mags is one of the smartest clinicians I know, she has an unusual skillset, an ability to alleviate debilitating neuroplastic symptoms through movement which is just a remarkable talent to have.” - David Clarke MD President of the Association for Treatment of Neuroplastic Symptoms.

-‘Mags Clark-Smith led a sensitive, attuned, fun, and trauma-informed movement and art program at a retreat I led for physicians, therapists and other caregiving professionals.
-Her work was received with great appreciation and a sense of community connection, and the feedback we received was that it was a healing practice for those who enjoyed participating.
-Some even felt that some of the symptoms they'd brought into the class had improved by the end of the practice.
-I also participated and, in addition to appreciating what a wonderful way it was to begin the morning, I was moved by her empathy, her ability to flex with what was needed, and her genuine kindness and care for those who suffer from trauma, medical illness, and the pressures of attending to medical patients.’
-Lissa Rankin, MD, OB/GYN physician and New York Times bestselling author of Mind Over Medicine
+“Mags Clark-Smith led a sensitive, attuned, fun, and trauma-informed movement and art program at a retreat I led for physicians, therapists and other caregiving professionals.
+Her work was received with great appreciation and a sense of community connection, and the feedback we received was that it was an enjoyable healing practice, some even felt that some of their symptoms had improved by the end of the class.
+I also participated and, in addition to appreciating what a wonderful way it was to begin the morning, I was moved by her empathy, her ability to flex with what was needed, and her genuine kindness and care for those who suffer from trauma, medical illness, and the pressures of attending to medical patients.” - Lissa Rankin, MD, OB/GYN physician and New York Times bestselling author of Mind Over Medicine

 ‘A fundamental part of healing for chronic illness is feeling safe and guiding your nervous system toward creative experiences.
 Mags has an impressive ability to do both, as she radiates warmth and is skilled at teaching you how to move forward into a life of your choosing.
 She possesses a remarkable range of skills, including dance, somatic work, theatre, communication, and Pilates.
 She combines this extensive background with a focused approach to help you discover the best strategies to support your body’s healing.
 It contrasts with typical self-help methods, which often unintentionally highlight the problem.
 With her guidance, you’ll enjoy connecting with the best part of yourself.’
 David Hanscom, MD, orthopaedic spine surgeon and author